What is a Letter?

 4. Place The Information You Want To Share

 Once you are done with the greeting, then next is to move on with the body of the letter.
 You'll want to start with a statement that tells the recipient about the letter's purpose.
 You must then provide details such as names, dates, locations or whatever it is that the recipient should learn about.
 Remember that the tone of the greeting must carry on to the body.
-So if you start off formally, then continue to do so until the end of the letter.
+So if you start off formally, then continue to do so until the end of the sincere and simple letter.

 5. Finish Everything By Closing The Letter Properly